bewt85/mcp-deno-sandbox/README.md

 ## Security Considerations

-This server runs code with precisely the permissions specified when starting the server.
-No additional permissions will be granted at runtime.
+This server runs code using the permissions specified when starting the server.
+These permissions are passed through to the Deno® runtime.

+Remember that any code executed has access to the permissions you've provided, so be careful about what permissions you enable.

+The sandbox is completely undermined by:
+* giving blanket FFI or execution permissions
+* allowing write access to the file which manages the server permissions (e.g. `claude_desktop_config.json`)

+You should also think carefully about read permissions to sensitive `dotfiles` you have (e.g. with credentials for AWS, NPM, OpenAI); especially if you have granted network access.

+Remember malicious people can use prompt injection to trick your prefered language model into running bad things on your computer.
+Maybe they can hide some invisible text in a PDF which you cannot read or in the middle of a long document you ask it to summarise.

+Deno® has some [additional suggestions](https://docs.deno.com/runtime/fundamentals/security/#executing-untrusted-code) if you would like even more isolation for untrusted code.

 ## Development